 To describe Farm-to-Table (also called “Food-to-Founders”) as a ‘program’ does an injustice.
 This is a way of life for our entire school community.
 It is the farm fresh eggs for breakfast, the composting pile, the cheese burgers made from local, grass-fed beef, and the freshly harvested salad greens, radishes and carrots from the school’s organic garden on the salad bar.

-“Farm-to-Table” is students working side-by-side in the greenhouse learning natural pest controls, helping on the Orme Ranch and learning holistic ranching and grazing practices, building wooden-sided garden beds with instructor Dylan Cook, or getting their hands dirty in the Burpee Garden with 15 raised beds, or in the Burpee Organic Orchard of 200 fruit and nut trees with biology teacher Emerson ‘Casey’ Jones.
+“Farm-to-Table” is students working side-by-side in the greenhouse learning natural pest controls, helping on the Orme Ranch and learning holistic ranching and grazing practices, building wooden-sided garden beds, or getting their hands dirty in the Burpee Garden with 15 raised beds, or in the Burpee Organic Orchard of 200 fruit and nut trees.

 With a generous donation from The Burpee Foundation and gratitude to Mr. George Ball, Craig Mynard and other generous donors, Orme’s vision for its Farm-to-Table initiative is profound and important.
 Orme’s goal is for 50 percent or more of the school’s produce, nuts and meats to be supplied through this program and local farms, dairies and ranches in the next five years.
 Most importantly, the goal is for Orme students to be connected with the land, and their food supply.